Four ingredients for praying with confidence.

 2. Ask (John 14:14; 16:24)

 God wants to be involved in every aspect of our lives.
-We remember our protein before games and our instruments before performances, but we forget that God wants to help.
+We remember our protein before working out and our instruments before performances, but we forget that God wants to help in every moment.
 Yet while God knows what we need, God wants us to remember whose it is.
 When we ASK God, we acknowledge, You have what I cannot get anyplace else.
 Everything I need comes from you.
 It is almost too simple.
 We are invited to ask the One who holds everything, for the every thing we hope for!

 3. Believe (Matthew 21:22)